Quality Improvement Leadership in Healthcare

 One person per team should complete and submit relevant accompanying letter(s) of support.

-- Applications are checked and verified.
+-Applications are checked and verified.
 You will be informed if your application is not eligible.

-- The outcome of the selection process will be notified to all applicants within one week of the selection meeting.
+-The outcome of the selection process will be notified to all applicants within one week of the selection meeting.

 You may appeal the admission decision within 10 working days of the decision.
-For information and assistance in appealing an admission decision, please see the following documents on our website:

 Duration